Benjamin Tupper

 Benjamin Tupper (March 11, 1738 – June 7, 1792) was an American soldier in the French and Indian War, and an officer of the Continental Army during the American Revolutionary War, achieving the rank of brevet brigadier general.
 Subsequently, he served as a Massachusetts legislator, and he assisted Gen. William Shepard in stopping Shays' Rebellion.
-Benjamin Tupper was a co-founder of the Ohio Company of Associates, and was a pioneer to the Ohio Country, involved in establishing Marietta, Ohio as the first permanent settlement in the Northwest Territory.
+Benjamin Tupper was a co-founder of the Ohio Company of Associates, and was a pioneer to the Ohio Country, involved in establishing Marietta as the first permanent settlement in the Northwest Territory.

 Early life

-Benjamin Tupper, the youngest of eight children, was born in a precinct of Stoughton in Massachusetts, now a part of the town of Sharon, Massachusetts.
+Benjamin Tupper, the youngest of eight children, was born in a precinct of Stoughton in the Province of Massachusetts Bay, now a part of the town of Sharon, Massachusetts.
 His father died when he was young; Benjamin then worked as an apprentice to a tanner in Dorchester near Boston.
 At the age of sixteen, he began working on a farm in Chesterfield in western Massachusetts.
 As a young man, Benjamin Tupper served as a soldier during the French and Indian War for two or three years.
 During that time, he also ran a district school in Easton, Massachusetts during the winters.
 At the age of 24, he married Huldah White in Easton, and they subsequently relocated to Chesterfield.
 He served as a lieutenant of the militia in Chesterfield.